yangyee-hub/options-bullish-risk-reversal-strategy-analysis/README.md

 ### 1a.
 Build an equity option valuation model
 A set of reasonable assumptions is used to build a valuation model capable of computing prices for both the short 95% put and the long 105% call.

+#### Model Validation
+Black Scholes Merton and Cox-Ross-Rubinstein binomial tree model were built for option ppricing and evaluated against the actual market price.
+Cox-Ross-Rubinstein Binomial model yields lower error and also correctly accommodates the possibility of early exercise in American-style options (SPY is American Option).

 ### 1b.
 Compute the PnL of the trade structure
 For each scenario, the model calculates: